nemonik/hands-on-DevOps-gen2/README.md

 Do not immediately press `Enter` to continue in [Certbot](https://certbot.eff.org/) as it takes time for your new DNS entry to propoagate across the Internet.

-The best way I found to be sure your change has propogated is to use <https://www.whatsmydns.net/#TXT/_acme-challenge.nemonik.com> replacing `_acme-challenge.nemonik.com` with fully qualified domain name for your your TXT record.
-You can refresh your browser to watch as the TXT record is propogate across the Internet.
+The best way I found to be sure your change has propogated is to use <https://www.whatsmydns.net/#TXT/_acme-challenge.nemonik.com> replacing `_acme-challenge.nemonik.com` with the fully qualified domain name of your your TXT record.
+You can refresh your browser to watch as the TXT record is propogated across the Internet.

 You also can use either the `dig` or `host` command to check on the propoagation of the your TXT record like so